ChelsieSalome/Linux-Ass1/README.md

 * `C`: option to add a comment to the key.
     * `"youremail@email.com"`: is the comment added to the key.
 This comment is embedded in the public key file and is visible when the key is used.
-    * **Example**: Let's say your email address is "chelsie@gmail.com"  and you choose to name your key **"wedKEY"**, then the command to create your SSH key pair should look like this:
+    * **Example**: Let's say your email address is "chelsie@gmail.com"  and you choose to name your key **"wedKEYY"**, then the command to create your SSH key pair should look like this:
-    `ssh-keygen -t ed25519 -f ~/.ssh/wedKEY -C "chelsie@gmail.com"`
+    `ssh-keygen -t ed25519 -f ~/.ssh/wedKEYY -C "chelsie@gmail.com"`

 ## Step 2: Choosing a Passphrase
 You can protect the private key using a **passphrase**.
 A **passphrase** is just a string of characters used to add an additional layer of security to your private key through encryption.